-Please contact email@example.com to inquire about the current status of your state with regard to this USDOE state authorization requirement.
+Please contact [email protected] to inquire about the current status of your state with regard to this USDOE state authorization requirement or file a complaint.
 Depending on the status of your state of residence regarding this requirement, Tarleton State University may notify you that you are not eligible to register for Tarleton State University distance learning courses.

 Additionally, students have the right to file a complaint against an institution when these requirements are not followed or regarding the loss of tuition and fees as a result of an unfair business practice.
 Institutions must provide current and prospective students with contact information for filing complaints with its accrediting body and the appropriate state agency for handling complaints in a student’s state.